Camillasavarese/HW-1-ADM/README.md

 # HW-1-ADM
-ADS1_Savarese.pdf is the pdf of the submissions, while "scripts.py" contains the codes of the exercises (the title of each of them is indicated as  comment before the corresponding code).
+"Scripts.py" contains the codes of the exercises (the title of each of them is indicated as  comment before the corresponding code).
+In the folder STAMPS there is a file ADS1_Savarese.pdf with the pdf of the submissions and also an empty file that I used to create the folder.